alicebob/sqlittle/README.md

 - read-only
 - files can't be written to while sqlittle has them open.
 But there are no locks to enforce this.
-- no internal caching.
-Scanning a table should be pretty fast, but doing lots of individual lookups will be slow
 - only supports UTF8 strings
 - only supports binary string comparisons
 - no joins/sorting/ranges